frntn/docker-datacenter-helper/README.md

 #### B3. launch your first application

-From your admin workstation (typically your host in this context), we want to be able to user the docker client against the UCP controller and nodes.
+We now want to use the docker client against the UCP cluster :

 ```bash
 cd ucp/bundle/